Haverford School: Curriculum

 All Upper School students must take four years of English, three years of history, mathematics, and science, and two consecutive years of foreign language and fine arts.
 Many students elect to take four years of history, foreign language, and fine arts.

-Dozens of electives are offered in the humanities and sciences.
-Among the humanities, some well-liked electives are European Dictators, Modern Black Lives: 1964- Present, Latin Poetry & Prose, and Music Production & Recording.
-Common science electives are Advanced Topics in Chemistry, Macro- and Micro-economics, Environmental Science, and Theoretical Physics.
-Summer study programs are in place with laboratories at the University of Pennsylvania and its hospital system.

-Furthermore, Upper School students are required to gain two sports credits a year, which can be earned through participation on an inter-scholastic athletics team or extracurricular activities, such as mock trial or jazz band.
-Additionally, this requirement can be satisfied by any role in one school theatrical production.

-Among recent graduates, popular colleges include the University of Pennsylvania, Villanova University, Boston College, and Harvard University.

 Athletics

 The Haverford School is a member of the Inter-Academic League, the country's oldest inter-scholastic athletic conference.

 With eighteen interscholastic sports, Haverford ranks among the top 20% of private high schools in Pennsylvania for amount of sports offered.

 The Haverford School lacrosse team gained national fame when the Fords won national championships in 2011 and 2015 after undefeated seasons.
 The 2015 team won USA Today's All-USA Boys' Lacrosse Team honors.
 The Fords lacrosse team is the most awarded team in the Inter-Ac League, having won two national championships, ten state championships, and eighteen Inter-Ac titles.

-The Haverford School squash team won the U.S. high school national championship in 2017.

 In 2018–19, Haverford captured the Inter-Ac's Heyward Cup for overall excellence in athletic competition.
 The Fords have won the Heyward Cup 18 times, more than any other school in the league.

 EA Day

 Haverford is known for its long-running rivalry with fellow Inter-Academic League member Episcopal Academy.
 The two schools have competed annually since 1889 on Haverford-EA Day, a day of competition occurring each November.
-The winner is determined by who wins more of the day's five events: cross-country, water polo, soccer, golf, and football.
-In the event of a tie, victory goes to the incumbent champion.
-Each year's winner earns the "Sweater".
-The Sweater is made from parts of uniform sweaters from each school, cut in half and sewn down the middle.
-Each school has a side, indicated by its colors, onto which years of victory are embroidered.
-Since the inception of the Sweater in 1987, Haverford has led Episcopal Academy with 18 Haverford/EA Day wins.
-Haverford held the Sweater for a decade between 2006 and 2016, the longest streak between either school.